Ohio Court Records

 - Imprisonment of the other party in a state or federal correctional institution at the time the complaint is filed

-- Procurement of a divorce outside Ohio, where only the spouse who procured it is released from the obligations of the marriage
+- Procurement of a divorce outside of Ohio, where only the spouse who procured it is released from the obligations of the marriage

 - The adverse party's willful absence where both spouses have lived separately and without cohabitation for an uninterrupted year

 The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
-The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make changes in the future.
+The individual nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
+In many cases, these records are not available through either government sources or third-party public record websites.

 How Are Divorce Records Generated In Ohio?